adirasmadins/AmityShop/README.md

 # Amity Shop
 This is the Amity Shop application.
-This readme contains information about the application and its features
+This readme contains information about the application and its features.

 **Demo**